 “Serious felonies” include forty-two offenses.
 Generally, serious felonies include all violent felonies as well as assault to commit rape or robbery, exploding a destructive device, assault with a deadly weapon on a peace officer or firefighter, and any conspiracy to commit a serious felony.
 Gang-related felonies also constitute serious felonies.

-Convictions in states other than California that meet California’s definitions of serious or violent offenses and are considered “strikes” for the purposes of sentencing
+Convictions in states other than California that meet California’s definitions of serious or violent offenses are considered “strikes” for the purposes of sentencing.

 When a person commits a felony and already has a prior felony conviction, the enhanced sentencing provisions are potentially in play.
 If the prior felony was a serious or violent felony, the sentencing terms for the current felony are affected.
 This is part of the “two-strike” rule.